djedjethai/phpMediterpourgrandir/README.md

 ## User Account
 > Each member own his account, credentials and reviews can be modify, A profile picture can be add.

+# Technologies
+- PHP (OOP)
+- MySQL
+- Apache
+- Sendgrid
+- Docker-Swarm

-# Technologie
+# Key issues
-Wrote in PHP (OOP), the application is design as a framework, the code follow the MVC structure, easily scalable and DRY as a central library is available to all modules(index, authentification, account, etc).
-Mysql is use for database storage.
-Docker-compose has been use during development process and Swarm orchestrate the application in production.
+- The application is design as a framework
+- The code follow the MVC structure
+- Easily scalable and DRY as a central library is available to all modules(index, authentification, account, etc)
+- Deployed using a Digital Ocean droplet

 # Technical description
 The project may looks like simple but behind the scene its implementation follow good practices.
 It has been built from scratch, 100% OOP.
 With the aim of depending at least dependencies, so most of the features as been implemented (csrf token, session’s management, cache system, logging system, etc.).